FAQs

 Richland County faces more needs than current resources allow.
 The 2012 Penny ballot included projects ranging from roads to bikeways, accessible at https://richlandpenny.com/active-projects/.
 This list resulted from a comprehensive study and extensive resident input.
 Priorities were set based on transportation needs, population density, and environmental impact.
 Funds are carefully allocated to ensure efficient use, with fairness and equity in distribution, to enhance the quality of life for all residents.

-The information that is shared about the Penny and used throughout out Public Education Initiative has been carefully gathered from various studies and resources by a team of experts and professionals.
+The information shared about the Penny and used throughout the County's Public Education Initiative was carefully gathered from various studies and resources by a team of experts and professionals.
 They have conducted thorough research, analyzed the data, and synthesized their findings to produce comprehensive reporting.
-This rigorous and detailed process is aims to provide accurate and reliable information on the current status of Penny, which can all be found at RichlandPenny.com.
+This rigorous and detailed process aims to provide accurate and reliable information on the current status of Penny, all of which can be found at RichlandPenny.com.

-Due to the specific timeline of the data collection process, the information currently accessible for the COMET only covers a period up to the year 2021.
-This means that any data that was collected after this time frame is not yet available for analysis.
+Due to the specific timeline of the data collection process, the information currently accessible for The COMET only covers a period up to the year 2021.
+This means any data collected after this time frame is not yet available for analysis.

 The research team conducted a comprehensive 10-year study to gather the data, which has been used to generate insights and inform decision-making.
 Unfortunately, there is no more recent data available beyond this timeframe, and researchers are currently unable to access any new data beyond the original study.

 We take full responsibility for the implementation challenges and our uneven start.
-Due to the nature of this unprecedented project, regulatory questions arose regarding Penny Tax expenses versus General Fund obligations and forming an effective management team.
+Because of the nature of this unprecedented project, regulatory questions arose regarding Penny tax expenses versus General Fund obligations and forming an effective management team.
 However, after an agreement with the South Carolina Department of Revenue, there was no evidence of fraud or impropriety on our part.

-We cannot say that all successful County transportation projects came about solely by virtue of the penny.
-However, we have numerous examples that show the direct relationship between the public investment of the Penny and the outcomes that have been achieved.
-Examples include increased economic development by way of the Shop Road Extension project and improvement in traffic and safety statistics with the that we are presenting to you today.
-The traffic and safety measures, as well as the direct examples of economic development by way of the Shop Road Extension and the Intersection Improvement at Clemson and Sparkleberry Roads were made possible by the Penny.
+We cannot say that all successful County transportation projects came about solely by virtue of the Penny.
+However, numerous examples show the direct relationship between the public investment of the Penny and the outcomes that have been achieved.
+Examples include increased economic development by way of the Shop Road Extension project and the intersection upgrades at Clemson and Sparkleberry roads, along with improvement in traffic and safety statistics.

 Since the inception of the Penny, Richland County has seen notable economic development growth.
-With nearly 20,000 new jobs, 4,000 new businesses, and over $4.7 billion in investments, Richland County has seen a 60% decrease in unemployment and 2.5 million new annual visitors.
+With nearly 20,000 new jobs, 4,000 new businesses, and over $4.7 billion in investments, Richland County has seen a 60 percent decrease in unemployment and 2.5 million new annual visitors.

-According to SCDOT, if there are no further delays, the project's completion is expected in late spring or early summer 2024 for the southern section, late summer or early fall 2024 for the northern section, and spring 2025 for the remaining area.
+According to SCDOT, if there are no further delays, the project's completion is expected sometime in 2025.

-Richland County will continue to advocate for timely completion to SCDOT on behalf of county residents and ask that they provide timely updates which we can report to the public.
+Richland County will continue to advocate for timely completion to SCDOT on behalf of County residents and ask that SCDOT provide timely updates, which we can report to the public.